DanaFreitas/Mozart/notes.md

 get rid of padding for the image and that fixes the difference between it and the background turns out there IS a divergence if I stretch enough

+figured out the notes. however, need to adjust parental sizes ...I had zoomed in. need to tweak the shapes of the notes